Battle of Lissa (1866): Aftermath

-That same evening, von Tegetthoff sent a telegram to Vienna:
+That same evening, Tegetthoff sent a telegram to Vienna:

 "This morning near Lissa, encountered the enemy fleet.
 After a two-hour battle, drove the enemy away.
 Lissa relieved."

 The decisive factors in the Italian defeat were the scattered starting positions of their ships during the landing operations, the disorganized command caused by disputes and misunderstandings, Persano's change of flagship, the gap in their formation that this caused, and the hesitant counterattack after the Austrians had breached the gap.
 The Austrian fleet was able to win the battle because orders were issued without delay, the battle plan was well-prepared and carefully thought out, and, above all, their crews were exceptionally well-trained.
 A significant part of the success was also due to Tegetthoff's determined and unconventional approach.

 The Battle of Lissa was the first naval engagement in European warfare to feature the use of ironclad warships.
 However, too much emphasis was placed on ramming tactics during the battle.
 The Austrians attacked a fleet that was completely disorganized, giving them the best opportunities to employ the ram.
 Even so, they succeeded in sinking only one ship using this weapon.
 With the development of even more powerful and longer-range cannons, which could sink ships before they came close enough to ram, this tactic soon became obsolete.
 While the Italians had a numerically superior and technically more advanced fleet compared to the Austrians, they were unable to capitalize on this advantage.

 For Italy, the defeat was a national tragedy.
 Admiral Persano was removed from his post and dishonorably dismissed from naval service.
-Tegetthoff, on the other hand, was promoted to Vice Admiral by Emperor Franz Joseph – practically on the battlefield – for his efforts.
-Shortly thereafter, he was also awarded the Maria Theresa Order with Commanders' Cross.
+Tegetthoff, on the other hand, was promoted to vice admiral by Emperor Franz Joseph for his efforts.
+Shortly thereafter, he was also awarded the Military Order of Maria Theresa with Commanders' Cross.
 In Vienna and numerous other cities of the empire, he was declared an honorary citizen.
 Additionally, a congratulatory letter from his former superior, Ferdinand Maximilian, now Emperor of Mexico, reached him.
-The postmaster of Lesina, Bräuer, was also decorated for his services, and the local priest, Plancic, was gifted a valuable monstrance for his church.

-The Italians recorded 700 dead and wounded and 19 prisoners.
-The Austrians suffered a total of 176 men wounded and killed.
-Some foreign newspapers incorrectly reported that the liner SMS Kaiser had also been sunk.
-Several ironclads from both parties were slightly damaged.
-The badly damaged Affondatore sank off Ancona three days later.
+The Italians lost 38 officers and 574 sailors killed, four officers and 32 sailors wounded and 19 men captured.
+In contrast, the Austrians only suffered casualties of three officers and 35 sailors killed and 15 officers and 123 sailors wounded.
+Some foreign newspapers incorrectly reported that Kaiser had also been sunk.
+The badly-damaged Affondatore later sank off Ancona, but was refloated and rebuilt.